Early medieval domes: Rashidun Caliphate

 The Syria and Palestine area has a long tradition of domical architecture, including wooden domes in shapes described as "conoid", or similar to pine cones.
 When the Arab Muslim forces conquered the region, they employed local craftsmen for their buildings and, by the end of the 7th century, the dome had begun to become an architectural symbol of Islam.
 The rapidity of this adoption was likely aided by the Arab religious traditions, which predate Islam, of both domed structures to cover the burial places of ancestors and the use of a round tabernacle tent with a dome-like top made of red leather for housing idols.

 Visigothic Kingdom

 The Chapel of São Frutuoso, near Braga, Portugal, has a wide range of proposed construction dates, from the 7th century to the beginning of the 11th century.
 It was a Greek cross plan mausoleum with a central dome, similar to the Byzantine Mausoleum of Galla Placidia and the Visigothic churches of Santa Comba de Bande and San Pedro de la Nave.
+The building was restored in the 1930s and the current dome dates to that period, but there are remains of brick pendentives indicating that the original central space was covered by a domical vault of some kind.

 The church of Santa María de Melque included a dome within a square structure.
+Proposed dates for the church have ranged from the 7th to the 10th century, with an 8th-century date indicated by thermoluminescence testing.

 Umayyad Caliphate

+Umayyad architecture blended elements of multiple traditions, and this is evident in its dome structures.
 Early versions of bulbous domes can be seen in mosaic illustrations in Syria dating to the Umayyad period.

-They were used to cover large buildings in Syria after the eleventh century.
+A domed Umayyad throne hall at Kufa was built on the Sassanian model.